imarc/handbook/frontend.markdown

 Engineers should strive to make lean, modular classes that can be easily adapted to different sections and pages. **If you find yourself copying entire blocks of declarations from one selector to another, you are likely doing it wrong**.

-#### Example

-Here we have two callouts used on two different pages: a landing page and a members page.
+Consider two callouts used on two different pages: a landing page and a members page.

 ![Landing page call to action](/img/cta-landing.png)